Registration Deadline is July 1st! BCYF Robbit showmanship score card

 Lets break it down into 4 basic categories.
 These four categories are Crossbred, Show, Market, and Doe and Litter.
 Let me explain each category.

-Crossbred: The crossbred class is for rabbits that are a mixture of two or more different breeds, or those rabbits that the exhibitor is unsure of what breed it is.
+Crossbred: The crossbred and pet class is mainly for rabbits that are a mixture of two or more different breeds, those rabbits that the exhibitor is unsure of what breed it is, or rabbits that have been neutered or otherwise altered.
+Note: breeds which are not yet formally recognized by the ARBA must be shown in this class.
 These rabbits are judged primarily on conformation, health and condition.

 Show Rabbits: These classes are for rabbits that are pure breed and are recognized by the American Rabbit Breeders Association (ARBA).
 These rabbits are judged primarily on conformation, health and breed characteristics as suggested by the ARBA’s Standard of Perfection.

 Market Rabbits: These classes are for rabbits that are of market age and size.
-Rabbits in these classes cannot be over 10 weeks old and must weigh between 3 to 5 pounds.
-These rabbits are judged on conformation, finish, uniformity and market characteristics.
+Rabbits in these classes cannot be over 10 weeks old and must weigh between 3 1/2 to 5 1/2 pounds.
+A pen of 2 market rabbits should be of the same breed and variety.
+These rabbits are judged mainly on conformation, health, finish and uniformity as suggested by the ARBA Standard of Perfection.
 Rabbits that receive an A award will be auctioned at the small animal auction.
-Rabbits go first for Auction!!!

 Exhibitors that exhibit in one of the above classes may also use that rabbit in Showmanship and/or Costume class.